norvig/paip-lisp/docs/chapter5.md

 `  (Suppose you got ?y soon))`

-When applied to the input `(I want to test this program)`, this rule (when interpreted by the ELIZA !!!(span) {:.smallcaps} program) would pick a response at random, substitute in the value of `?y`, and respond with, say, `(why do you want to test this program)`.
+When applied to the input `(I want to test this program)`, this rule (when interpreted by the ELIZA program) would pick a response at random, substitute in the value of `?y`, and respond with, say, `(why do you want to test this program)`.

 Now that we know what an individual rule will do, we need to decide how to handle a set of rules.
-If ELIZA !!!(span) {:.smallcaps} is to be of any interest, it will have to have a variety of responses.
+If ELIZA is to be of any interest, it will have to have a variety of responses.
 So several rules may all be applicable to the same input.
 One possibility would be to choose a rule at random from among the rules having patterns that match the input.

 Another possibility is just to accept the first rule that matches.
 This implies that the rules form an ordered list, rather than an unordered set.
-The clever ELIZA !!!(span) {:.smallcaps} rule writer can take advantage of this ordering and arrange for the most specific rules to come first, while more vague rules are near the end of the list.
+The clever ELIZA rule writer can take advantage of this ordering and arrange for the most specific rules to come first, while more vague rules are near the end of the list.

-The original ELIZA !!!(span) {:.smallcaps} had a system where each rule had a priority number associated with it.
+The original ELIZA had a system where each rule had a priority number associated with it.
 The matching rule with the highest priority was chosen.
 Note that putting the rules in order achieves the same effect as having a priority number on each rule: the first rule implicitly has the highest priority, the second rule is next highest, and so on.